boiarqin/fire-and-ice/README.md

 # fire-and-ice
 Stratego game with "Fire and Ice" theme.
+Built using Angular and socket.io